mfrachet/acodingdance/blog/react-cache-the-magic-behind-the-synchronous-api.md

     return { hasError: true }
   }

-  // componentDidCatch parameter is the closure function created by setCache 🤯 async componentDidCatch(fetchFunction) {
+  // componentDidCatch parameter is an error olding a promise to resolve that will modify the cached value 🤯 async componentDidCatch(error) {
-    await fetchFunction()
+    await error.toResolve

     this.setState({ hasError: false })
   }